dnicolodi/python-siphash24/README.rst

 This module provides a C-based implementation of `SipHash`__ with an interface compatible with the hash functions provided by the `hashlib`__ standard library module.
-Only SipHash-2-4 is currently implemented.
+SipHash-1-3 and SipHash-2-4 variants are currently implemented.
 The module `documentation`__ provides a detailed description of the API.

 This module differs from other similar modules by providing a streaming-capable implementation and an interface compatible to the